DickJudith/alx-low_level_programming/0x00-hello_world/README.md

-script that generates the assembly code of a c code and saves in another file
+script that compiles c file and creates an executable